ndrean/streams-chart/README.md

 # ExStreams

-Receive streams from Binance endpoint with `websockEx` Start/stop the WebSockEx GenServer on-the-fly
+Receive streams from Binance endpoint with `websockEx`.

+Start/stop the WebSockEx GenServer on-the-fly.

 Start the "moving-average" GenServer calculator on mount.

 Render: